likky/HowDoISample-ForAndroid/README.md

-# How DoI Sample for Android
+# How Do I Sample for Android

 ### Description